ddffx/node-nginx-gulp-karma-forever/README.md

 # node-nginx-gulp-karma-forever
-Frontend docker image with nod and nginx
+Frontend docker image with node and nginx